 - (A) For all hours of all skills training programs, 100% attendance and participation are required except as specified in Rule 24(b)(VIII). - (B) Attendance is required for all hours of all academic classes.
-Any trainee who is absent for any portion of an academic class shall make up the missed class content in accordance with the academy's rules and regulations. - (C) For trainees: Written attendance records that are accurate and up-to-date shall be kept for all trainees enrolled in all academic classes and all skills training classes.
+Any trainee who is absent for any portion of an academic class shall make up the missed class content in accordance with the academy's rules and regulations. - (C) Written attendance records are required. - (1) For trainees: Written daily attendance records that are accurate and up-to-date shall be kept for all trainees enrolled in all academic classes and all skills training classes. - (2) For skills instructors: Written attendance records that are accurate and up-to-date shall be kept for all instructors who teach any portion of a skills training program.